apache/couchdb/share/doc/src/intro/security.rst

   {"_id":"org.couchdb.user:robert","_rev":"6-869e2d3cbd8b081f9419f190438ecbe7","name":"robert"}

 Good news!
-Now we may read field ``name`` from *every user's document without need to be an administrator*.
-That's important note: don't publish sensitive information, especially without user's acknowledge - they may not like such actions from your side.
+Now we may read the field ``name`` from *every user's document without need to be an administrator*.
+That's important note: don't publish sensitive information, especially without user's consent -- they may not like such actions from your side.

 ==============